mesg-foundation/engine/docs/cli/mesg-cli_service_test.md

 ### Synopsis

-Test a service by listening to events and calling tasks.
+Test a service by listening to events or calling tasks.

-See more detail on the [Test page from the documentation](https://docs.mesg.tech/service/develop/test.html)
+See more detail on the [Test page from the documentation](https://docs.mesg.tech/service/test.html)

 ```
 mesg-cli service test [flags]